icon-project/Nexus/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

+> Development for Nexus is paused due to market conditions.
+This repository has been archived as a result.
+Please use the smart contracts for making transfers.

 # Admin boilerplate

 Require install: node (>10), yarn, lerna